provenance-io/cosmos-sdk/x/sanction/spec/01_concepts.md

 An account becomes sanctioned when a governance proposal is passed with a `MsgSanction` in it containing the account's address.
 When an account is sanctioned, funds cannot be removed from it.
 The funds cannot be sent to another account.
 They cannot be spent either (e.g. on `Tx` fees).
-Funds can be sent *to* a sanctioned account, though, but would then be immediately frozen.
+Funds can be sent *to* a sanctioned account, but would then be immediately frozen in that account.

 Sanctioning is enforced as a restriction injected into the `x/bank` send keeper and prevents removal of funds from an account.
 A sanctioned account is otherwise unchanged.